OpenFAST/openfast/docs/source/dev/build_doc.rst

 create a ``build`` directory.
 Change to the build directory and run CMake with ``BUILD_DOCUMENTATION`` on.
 If all of the required tools are found successfully, CMake will configure with the ability to build the documentation.
-If Sphinx or Doxygen aren't found, the configure will skip the documentation.

 Issue the command ``make docs`` which will first build the Doxygen documentation and then the Sphinx documentation.
 If this completes